ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/login.md

     - /manuals_linux-basics_intro
 ---

+> IMPORTANT!!!
+All users passwords have expired on `Feb 16th`.
+Users will be forced to update them upon next login.
+> This will ensure that the latest encryption is being used, and thus compatible with the new platform.

 ## Login

 We are moving all accounts to a more secure method of authentication for logging into the cluster.